ChunbiaoZhu/BCNS/README.md

 Contacts
 ================
-If you use our codes,please cite this paper!

-If you have any question,please email us!
+Please cite the following publication if you used or was inspired by this code/work:

 Zhu C, Li G, Wang W, et al. Salient Object Detection with Complex Scene based on Cognitive [C]// IEEE Third International Conference on Multimedia Big Data.
 IEEE, 2017.

+If you have any question,please email us!

 Email: zhuchunbiao@pku.edu.cn,*geli@ece.pku.edu.cn